 Liquid Nails vs Wood Glue

-Of these various adhesives, two of the names most commonly heard are “Liquid nails” and “wood glue.”
-When talking about Liquid nails, we’re actually referring to a whole family of specially formulated construction adhesives, created for different purposes and normally sold in caulking tubes for easy application over large areas.
-Likewise, the term wood glue can mean a number of different types of adhesives, although this is not a brand name.
-Literally anything that is used to hold wood to wood is called a “wood glue” but the term most often is used to describe PVA adhesive (polyvinyl acetate).
+Likewise, the term wood glue can mean several various types of adhesives, although this is not a brand name.
+Anything used to hold wood to wood is called “wood glue,” but the term is most often used to describe PVA adhesive (polyvinyl acetate).
 This is sold in bottles of various sizes.

 display case drawer, gluing, clamping, wooden

-Display case drawer glued and clamped, Andrew Lin
+Display case drawer glued and clamped, Andrew Lin.

 CharacteristicLiquid NailsWood Glue